tomt1664/gdmc/README.md

 > displace.py

 This script calculates the displacement of a single defect as a function of simulation time.
 It takes information from the system.xyz trajectory file and the tens.out file.
 For correct usage set trajectory 1 and xyz_full off.

+> histogram.py

+This script calculates histograms of mean squared displacement (MSD) by averaging over the trajectory of a diffusing defect or atom.
+Defect displacement and times are taken from the dist.dat file created by the displace.py script.

+Two inputs are required: the histogram size, or maximum time: set with the -m flag and the bin size: set with the -b flag